European Journal of Entomology

-European Journal of Entomology (EJE) is a quarterly peer-reviewed open access scientific journal published by the Czech Academy of Sciences.
-It covers research in entomology, including Myriapoda, Chelicerata, and terrestrial Crustacea.
+The European Journal of Entomology (EJE) is a quarterly peer-reviewed open access scientific journal published by the Czech Academy of Sciences.
+It covers research in entomology, including studies on Myriapoda, Chelicerata, and terrestrial Crustacea.
 It was established in 1904 by the Czech Entomological Society under the title Acta Societatis Entomologicae Bohemiae, then later as Acta Entomologica Bohemoslovaca.
 The insect depicted on the cover of the journal is Pyrrhocoris apterus.
-According to the Journal Citation Reports, the journal has a 2011 impact factor of 1.061.
+According to the Journal Citation Reports, the journal had an impact factor of 1.061 in 2011.
 In 2016, the journal became electronic-only and open access.